proof-ladders/proof-ladders.github.io/protocols_src.md

 protocol agents.
 This part can be seen as defining the interface of a library that our protocol relies on.
 When faced with a real word example, we already have several choices.
-Do I model my hash function as a single unary abstract hash function, or as a hmac based on an abstract hash function, or a hmac based on a fixed block iterated hash function, and so on.
+Do I model my hash function as a single unary abstract hash function, or as a HMAC based on an abstract hash function, or a HMAC based on a fixed block iterated hash function, and so on.
 For our problem, which is a high-level specification, we already have the layer of abstraction, we need to define abstract signatures, hash functions and a DH group, and not